panva/openid-client/README.md

 console.log('redirecting to', redirectTo.href)
 ```

-When end-users are redirected back to your `redirect_uri` your application consumes the callback and
+When end-users are redirected back to the `redirect_uri` your application consumes the callback and
-passes in the `code_verifier` to include it in the authorization code grant token exchange.
+passes in PKCE `code_verifier` to include it in the authorization code grant token exchange.

 ```ts
 let getCurrentUrl!: (...args: any) => URL